October 8 -11, 2014

 Rhythm of Life

 The Native American Stage features renowned dancers, storytellers and musicians.
 Hear the heartbeat of native music as the drum pounds or the rattles shake.
 Find out why certain animals look or act the way they do.
 Listen to voices blended in haunting harmony or a flute sighing as it remembers the wind.
+Traditional and contemporary performances are featured throughout the festival.

 See the Point